Azodyl - 2 Pack

 The best pet kidney support available.

-The ingredients of Azodyl are viable organisms we recommend that it be keep refrigerated at all times!
+The ingredients of Azodyl are viable organisms.
+We recommend that it be kept refrigerated at all times!

 Azodyl is a patented formulation of naturally-occurring beneficial bacteria (Kibow Biotics®) that can be used to support renal health.